-Note: Apps on this list might not be from identified developers.
-When downloading apps outside of the Apple ecosystem, they have not been security checked by app review staff.
-That means they could have bugs, malware, spyware, or other problems associated with them.
+Note: Apps on this list might not be from identified developers and haven't been security checked by app review staff.
+That means they could have bugs, malware, spyware, or other problems.
 Please take this into consideration before downloading apps from unidentified developers and always backup your Mac.

 Here are the best Touch Bar apps you won't find in the App Store!

 - Knight TouchBar 2000

 - Touchbar Santa

 - Touch Bar Dino

 It's Nyan Cat in your Touch Bar – complete with music!
 Sometimes I trigger Nyan Cat just to make me smile.
 Nothing beats a rainbow Pop Tart cart running across your Touch Bar!